Instruments, Controls & Dashboard

 Oil Pressure

 This needs to be a digital readout on a bike-engined car as it varies from about 10psi to 63psi on my Fisher Fury R1, depending on engine speed and oil temperature.
-I want a numeric value that is green when in range for a given engine speed and oil temperature, changes to orange when close to a set threshold and flashing red when out of the defined range.
+I want a numeric value that is green when in range for a given engine speed and oil temperature, changes to orange when close to a set threshold and red when out of the defined range.

 Oil Temperature